-Steve Powell served as staunch defender of his son, Josh Powell, in the aftermath of the Dec.
-7, 2009 disappearance of Josh’s wife Susan Powell.
+The Steve Powell journal files released by police in May 2013 show he acted as staunch defender of his son, Josh Powell, in the aftermath of the Dec.
+7, 2009 disappearance of Josh’s wife Susan Cox Powell.

 Steve told the FBI during an interview on Feb.
 24, 2010 that he did not believe Josh had murdered Susan, as West Valley City police then suspected.

 “The worst father would be somebody who would kill his wife, would kill their mother.
 Josh would never do that.
-I am 100 percent satisfied that Josh had nothing to do with Susan’s disappearance,” Steve told the special agents.
+I am 100% satisfied that Josh had nothing to do with Susan’s disappearance,” Steve told the special agents.

-However, a previously unreleased Steve Powell journal entry obtained by Cold has revealed Steve immediately presumed Josh had killed Susan and that Steve had long considered his son capable of murder.
+However, a previously unreleased Steve Powell journal entry not included with the Susan Powell case files and obtained by Cold has revealed Steve immediately presumed Josh had killed Susan when he learned of her disappearance.
+The unreleased Steve Powell journal entry also showed he’d long considered his son capable of murder.

-That journal entry, dated Dec.
+That Steve Powell journal entry, dated Dec.
 8, 2009, is presented below.
 It has been edited to remove derogatory claims, as well as personal information unrelated to the Powell case.

 Steve Powell journal, 12:35 a.m., Dec.
 8, 2009